z-shell/z-a-bin-gem-node/docs/README.md

 zi light z-shell/z-a-bin-gem-node
 ```

-After executing this command you can then use the new ice-modfier provided by the annex.
+After executing this command you can then use the new ice-modifier provided by the annex.

 ---